 Costco return policy is the best in the industry and a lot of consumers can attest to that.
 Consumers will always feel confident shopping at Costco knowing that if they are not satisfied, they can always return the merchandise for a full refund even without a receipt.
-I can assume that just by checking your membership card, they can tell if you purchase the item or not.

 However, there has been a lot of changes made on Costco’s return policy, especially for electronics, because of the abuse Costco has endured.
 As an example, before the year 2007, computers had a six month return policy but now it is down to just 90 days.

 5 Things You Should Know About The Costco Return Policy

 Costco has really been very generous in ensuring that the customers are satisfied with their membership.
 As stated in the Costco return policy, Costco will refund your membership fee in full at any time if you are not satisfied with it.
 This is a win win situation for consumers.

 - Getting Free Costco Membership – I have heard people recommending this to other consumers as one way to get a free membership: Shop at Costco for 364 days and enjoy the savings and then cancel the membership o the 365th day and receive a refund.
 Although unethical in nature, it is actually legal.
 Of course, Costco will get you one way or another if you try to sign up again in just a couple of months.

 2. Costco Return Policy on Merchandise